krother/python_testing_tutorial/README.md

     import mobydick

 4. Share the chapter "Challenges" with your trainees.
-5. Share the capter "Reference" on your test framework with your trainees.
+5. Share the chapter "Reference" on your test framework with your trainees.
 6. Start coding!

 ![Moby Dick](images/mobydick.png)